Tesla ordered to pay over $130 million in racism case | DW | 05.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A US court has ruled in favor of a Black former employee who was subjected to racist abuse by his colleagues, ordering he be paid over $130 million in damages.
+A US court has ruled in favor of a Black former employee who was subjected to racial abuse by his colleagues, ordering he be paid over $130 million in damages.

-Owen Diaz had sued the vehicle manufacturer over the racist abuse he endured while employed as an elevator operator.
+Owen Diaz had sued the vehicle manufacturer over the racial abuse he allegedly endured while employed as an elevator operator.

-Diaz had worked at the company's Fremont factory during 2015 and 2016 and had been subjected to racist slurs, as well as highly offensive graffiti.
+Diaz had worked at the company's Fremont factory during 2015 and 2016 and said he had been subject to racist slurs and offensive graffiti during that time.

-A federal jury decided that the automaker failed to take adequate measures to prevent Diaz from being racially abused according to the US publication.
+A federal jury decided that Tesla had failed to take adequate measures to prevent Diaz from being racially abused, according to the report.

 Tesla is facing a litany of racial discrimination complaints.